Doraku/DefaultEcs/README.md

 }
 ```

-It is also possible to declare the needed component by using the WithAttribute and WithoutAttribute on the system type.
+It is also possible to declare the component types by using the `WithAttribute` and `WithoutAttribute` on the system type:
 ```csharp
 [With(typeof(Velocity)]
 [With(typeof(Position)]